darknautic/waveAnalyzer/README.md

 >> the simplicity  most useful way for doing, understanding, and getting fun.

-Easy way for BI, creating charts, dahsboards, add datasource, add sql , snapshots , mathematical analysis of series, and really great look and feel.
+Easy way for BI, creating charts, dahsboards, add datasource, add sql , snapshots , mathe analysis of series, and really great look and feel.